Include in Daily Diet for Optimal Health

 What is Bone Broth?

-Bone broth is incredibly nutritious and promotes optimal health as it contains a high amount of antioxidants, vitamins, and many minerals, including calcium, silicon, sulfer, magnesium, glucosamine, phosphorus, and chondroitin sulfates.
-Bone broth also contains gelatin which is extremely healing and two very important amino acids, proline and glycine.
+This healing broth is incredibly nutritious and promotes optimal health as it contains a high amount of antioxidants, vitamins, and many minerals, including calcium, silicon, sulfer, magnesium, glucosamine, phosphorus, and chondroitin sulfates.
+It also contains gelatin which is extremely healing and two very important amino acids, proline and glycine.

 Why Gelatin is Healing

 Gelatin is a protein substance which is present in the tendons, ligaments, tissues of mammals, and naturally occurs in bone broth.
 To achieve a higher amount of gelatin in your bone broth it is best to allow the bones to cool in the refrigerator.
 After a day of refrigeration you will be able to see the “jello” like gelatin formed.
 The amount of gelatin in bone broth can be visible as being gel like with a jiggly texture.
-Some bone broths may end up with more gelatin than others because the amount of gelatin from the bones can vary.
-It may also not be visible in the bone broth due to having a lot of water and the gelatin is not as condensed.
+The amount of gelatin from the bones can vary each time you make this broth.
+It may also not be visible due to having a lot of water and the gelatin is not as condensed.

 The gelatin in bone broth is thought of as having potent healing properties.
 Gelatin has been a known remedy for many different digestive and gut related conditions.
 Gelatin contains the amino acid glycine, which is needed to complete the detoxification process and to assist the liver to function optimally.